bradfrost/atomic-design/chapter-2.md

 Enter atomic design.

 **Atomic design is a methodology composed of five distinct stages working together to create deliberate interface design systems**.
-The five stages of atomic design are are:
+The five stages of atomic design are:

 1. Atoms
 2. Molecules